 The results have been tremendous.
 We grew 29% in the Canadian SME market at the close of our last fiscal year on March 31st.
-In addition, all three segments of our business Large Enterprise, SME and Consumer have contributed to Lenovo becoming number one in the PC business in Canada for the first time ever, according to the IDC.
+In addition, all three segments of our business Large Enterprise, SME, and Consumer have contributed to Lenovo becoming number one in the PC business in Canada for the first time ever, according to the IDC.

 Entering the SME industry contributed greatly.
 It’s helped us evolve our business and culture.
-It also has had a significant impact on our supply chain, our marketing organization, and our product development organization as we start to look at this part of our market a lot differently than what we had previously.
+It also has had a significant impact on our supply chain, our marketing organization, and our product development organization as we start to look at this part of our market a lot different than what we had previously.

 What is the number one benefit of entrepreneurs using Lenovo?
 How can it help them run their business successfully?

-Entrepreneurs are looking for a faster time to value because they don’t have the luxury of time to mull over and make decisions that maybe larger organizations have.
+Entrepreneurs are looking for a faster time to value because they don’t have the luxury of time to mull over and make decisions that may be larger organizations have.
 Entrepreneurs want to surround themselves with organizations that can provide fast value for them in a quick and efficient manner.
 That is why it’s essential to always be available, accessible via mobile, and providing the most amount of value.

-Our security solutions are an area that we are really excited for at the moment!
+Our security solutions are an area that we are really excited about at the moment!
 We recently launched a campaign for our ThinkShield with Olivia Munn, who happens to be a tech investor.
 With ThinkShield entrepreneurs can completely customize end-to-end protection that secures their business based on their specific needs.

 Datacentre and Cloud technology is something that we’re really proud to offer.
 Our infrastructure products and engineered solutions, combined with our Lenovo professional services, can deliver every aspect of an entrepreneur’s cloud transformation project.
-Lenovo offers customized, simplified, and turnkey cloud solutions – ThinkAgile CP composable cloud, ThinkAgile SXM solutions for Azure and ThinkAgile solutions for Nutanix, to name just a few
+Lenovo offers customized, simplified, and turnkey cloud solutions – ThinkAgile CP composable cloud, ThinkAgile SXM solutions for Azure, and ThinkAgile solutions for Nutanix, to name just a few

 What sets Lenovo apart from other similar companies?
 Why should SME owners choose Lenovo as opposed to another brand?

 There are probably a lot of adjectives I could provide.
 From a pure PC perspective, our business is, in my opinion, the most innovative of all the major PCs in the market.
 Innovation is our core business and livelihood.
 It is what people first identify with as they engage with Lenovo and is evidenced through the myriad of technologies and innovations that we have brought to market over the years.
-While we continue to lead here, now, we can offer very compelling data center organization as we look to drive our value proposition beyond PC into cloud-based, private and public solutions.
+While we continue to lead here, now, we can offer a very compelling data center organization as we look to drive our value proposition beyond PC into cloud-based, private, and public solutions.

 The other biggest differentiator is how easy it is to do business with us.
 You can buy from one of our resellers either over the telephone or online.
-We are not always perfect but from a trust perspective, we are quite high up in people’s evaluation.
+We are not always perfect but from a trusted perspective, we are quite high up in people’s evaluation.

 What is the best Lenovo product for SME owners who are in the start-up phase of their business?